mkim45/Personal-Website/README.md

 # Credits

-One section of code for rotating text in Main.jsx was taken directly from the below source.
+One section of code for rotating text in Main.jsx was adapted from the below source:

 Copyright (c) 2023 by J Voorendt (https://codepen.io/Hikisu/pen/qVbQgZ)